 Whiting-out portions of the text

-To add media to a question or note to Actively Learn, you'll need to find the media's address (URL or link).
+To add media to a question or note to Actively Learn, you'll need to find the media's URL.
 Every browser does this a little differently.

-You can simply copy the URL of many videos including those from TED Talks, Youtube, and Vimeo and paste them into the "add media" field.
+Simply copy the URL of videos and paste them into the "add media" field.

 See below for an example: